 What kind of catering business are we looking at?
 Do you plan to start with a home-based company and cater on a lower scale?

 Local catering with an intermediate setup can be another option.
-You can function as mobile caterers, private caterers, or even caterers exclusive to hotel events and restaurants.
+You can function as a mobile caterer, private caterer, or even caterer exclusive to hotel events and restaurants.
 Start out by deciding your business type.

 Even though you won’t really need a serving space or fine ambiance for customers, you surely need a physical location for preparing food, packaging and dispatching it, and other business operations.

 For a home business, it’s a no-brainer.
 If you want to begin on a slightly larger scale, a spacious location for a kitchen set up and staff is something you should think of pretty early on.